HrithvikAtluri/smart-serv-q1/README.md

 # smart-serv-q1
 #Data was displayed based on descending popularity in dictionary and csv format
-#data is given in below link
+#Final data is in the below link
 #https://drive.google.com/file/d/1SLfhxnGLRfsuoje7eroWRLjhpxyvd3fz/view?usp=sharing